 - Leadership.
 A project manager should have strong leadership skills that meld well with other’s personalities, whether you’re hell to work with like Steve Jobs or the calm, laid-back type of boss like Bill Gates.
 Even if Gates and Jobs’ leadership styles are considered poles apart, they were able to build and lead tech juggernauts like Microsoft and Apple.
 Under leadership resides the proverbial people skills.
 Project managers interact with different levels of stakeholders, and they must be influential and persuasive enough to gain the confidence of their team members as well as the management in pushing issues surrounding project resources, timelines, budget, etc.

 - Delegation Skills.
-Because a project is essentially a collection of tasks that need to be undertaken, capped with airtight strict budget and timeline, it will be difficult to do if you’re just one man running the show.
+Delegation is an important managerial skill.
+It helps in getting the tasks completed in a faster and better way.
+And because a project is essentially a collection of tasks that need to be undertaken, capped with airtight strict budget and timeline, it will be difficult to do if you’re just one man running the show.
 A project requires team members, and an effective project manager knows how to delegate tasks to each of them.
 The operative word is “trust”, and the project manager, after a careful assessment of people’s level of competence, must identify which people are the best fit to execute a task.

 - Communication Skills.
 It goes without saying that project managers should be effective communicators.
 We are more likely to follow and lend credibility to someone with excellent communication skills.
 On a regular basis, a project manager conveys his ideas, opinions, and solutions to team members and certain stakeholders.
 His communication skills afford him to grow and maintain his network to achieve project success.